top of page

 Many people confuse physical therapy (PT) with occupational therapy (OT), as both focus on rehabilitation.
 However, they have distinct differences:

-• Physical Therapy (PT) – Focuses on improving mobility, strength, flexibility, and reducing pain through exercises, manual therapy, and movement-based interventions.
+• Physical Therapy (PT) – Focuses on improving vitality, strength, flexibility, and reducing pain through exercises, manual therapy, and movement-based interventions.
 It helps patients regain their ability to walk, climb stairs, or perform general physical activities.

-• Occupational Therapy (OT) – In-home Occupational Therapy Helps individuals regain the ability to perform daily living tasks, such as dressing, cooking, or writing.
+• Occupational Therapy (OT) – In-home Occupational Therapy helps individuals regain the ability to perform daily living tasks, such as dressing, cooking, or writing.
 OT often includes adaptive strategies, assistive devices, and training to enhance independence.

-While both therapies are important, physical therapy for elderly at home specifically aims to restore physical function and reduce pain, helping seniors move more freely and safely.
+While both therapies are important, physical therapy for the elderly at home specifically aims to restore physical function and reduce pain, helping seniors move more freely and safely.

 What Will an In-Home Physical Therapy Session Involve?